Southern Indiana

 An oval-shaped earth embankment along Patoka Creek once existed about one-half mile east of town, built by the ancient Mound Builders.
 No remains.

-A fortified camp of the Northwest Rangers located south of town just across the present-day Harrison County line, on the west bank of the Blue River.
+A fortified camp of the Northwest Rangers located southwest of town just across the present-day Harrison County line, on the west bank of the Blue River, at the crossing of the old "Buffalo Trace".

 Washington County Settler Forts